 SHARED DATA: Enabling authorised staff access to the data they need to do the job also eliminates the risk (less need to have data stored in more than one place) and also improves performance.
 Giving all appropriate members of staff access to the software from anywhere is a game-changer in itself.

 FASTER: Old law firms are notorious for hanging onto old technology.
 Surely any self-respecting IT Director can justify getting “another year out of the kit”.
 Old computers cost a fortune in lost staff performance.
 They are cited as the main reason why staff feel they are not achieving their full potential in the work-place.

-CHEAPER: Upgrading your software when it is stored on the cloud is cheaper too.
+INEXPENSIVE: Upgrading your software when it is stored on the cloud is inexpensive too.
 Having a respectable refresh programme for your company will ensure IT is not limiting staff performance or company growth.

 ALWAYS UP TO DATE: Security and software updates are automatic.
 If a new computer virus appears on a Monday, by Tuesday everyone has the virus fix in place by Tuesday (if only we could do that to the Coronavirus).